sindresorhus/on-change/readme.md

 3. The previous value at the path.

 The context (this) is set to the original object passed to `onChange` (with Proxy).

+#### isShallow

+Type: `Boolean`

+Default: false

+If true then deep changes will not trigger the callback, only changes to the immediate properties of the original object

 ## Use-case